1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11

 Harpsichord

-keyboard_icon2 Harpsichord
+keyboard_icon Harpsichord

-The harpsichord precedes the piano by centuries but shares a similar form factor.
+The harpsichord precedes the piano by three centuries but shares a similar form factor.
 A plectrum mechanism (quill) plucks harpsichord strings, whereas pianos strike the strings with a hammer.
 Harpsichord tone is softer, shorter in sustain and more metallic than the piano.
 Harpsichords are incapable of graded dynamics (e.g., crescendo and diminuendo) since the keys do not respond to pressure.

 Introducing the Harpsichord | Mr. Devine discusses the harpsichord (2:55)

-piano Piano
+piano icon Piano

 The piano was invented during the early eighteenth century by Italian luthier Bartolomeo Cristofori (1655-1731).
 Although similar in appearance to a harpsichord, the piano uses felt hammers to strike the strings instead of plucking with a quill.
 Hammers produce a darker tone and longer sustain than quills.